NyuB/INSA_TP_Meta/README.md

-# Heuristic methods for JobShop scheduling
+# Heuristic methods for JobShop scheduling (template here : https://github.com/insa-4ir-meta-heuristiques/template-jobshop )

-This repository contains the starter code for the assignment.
+Initialized from the lesson template

+Implemented Solvers (by default, Random and Basic solvers were available):

+- Greedy SPT
+- Greedy LPT
+- Exhaustive (only working on very small instances)
+- Genetic with ResourceNumber representation (not efficient)
+- Genetic with JobNumbers representation and seeding with spt/lpt (better results, still work in progress)

 ## Compile